muratck86/BTK-BookStore-ZComert/Readme.md

 - It has the same features with GET verb.
 - No need for a method for HEAD.
 Add HttpHead attribute on GetAllBooks Method onto HttpGet attribute.
 - Will return only headers

+# Root Documentation
+- Add a RootController into Presentation layer
+-